szniemiec/watch_your_site/README.md

-This program isn't finished.
+This application isn't finished.

-What I managed to do:

-- setup Django project
-- setup PostgreSQL database
-- create models and manipulate them
-- create simple view with its own endpoint (/tasklist)
-- import celery
+/index is a main page, where you can:
-- run single task
+- Add new task
-- add intervals
-- add tasks
+- Edit/Delete exiting tasks
-- run single task and save results to database
-- programs results are visible in the django admin panel

-What I couldn't do:

-- fetch multiple sites simultaneously in their task defined schedule
+- See results (you can filter them by task_id)

+Alternatively you can use Django admin panel.

+To import tasks from database, start redis-server and run:
+- celery -A watch_your_site worker -l info
+- celery -A watch_your_site beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler

 To improve:

-- custom interface
-- requirements.txt contains many unused programs
+- POST -> DELETE in task deletion
+- run and reload tasks from /index
+- sort bad results and show them in some list